 Except for the swimming zone in front of the town centre and where the ground collapsed into the ocean (literally), all the beach from Noosa to Inskip Point is open to 4WD.

-Low tide is the easiest if you want to do some 4WD and also the best to thoroughly enjoy the coloured sand scenery.
+Low tide is the easiest if you want to do some 4WD on the beach and also the best to thoroughly enjoy the coloured sand scenery.
+If you’re driving at high tide, you can still reach the beach campsites, but you’ll have to consider the inland track instead.

 If you don’t have a 4WD, Inskip Point is one of the rare opportunity to go beach camping with a 2WD and without hiking!
 The bitumen road goes quite far into the Inskip Peninsula so you can park your car in the campsite and pitch your tent on the beach.
 If you’re there early, you should be able to find a spot at a walking distance from it.